docker-mailserver/docker-mailserver/docs/content/config/advanced/podman.md

 Environment=CONTAINER_NAME=dockermailserver
 ...
 ```
 Stopping the service with systemd will result in the container being removed.
-Restarting will use the existing container.
+Restarting will use the existing container, which is however not recommended.
 You do not need to enable services with Quadlet.

 Start container: